-In BASIM MAGDY’s work we are subjected to the world through a satirical eye.
-His drawings, sculptures, videos and installations are conceived with a taste for the absurd.
+In BASIM MAGDY’S work, we are subjected to the world through a satirical eye.
+His paintings, photographs, films, and work with poetic text are conceived with a taste for the absurd.
 They build a universe that has gone off-kilter.
 Like dreams, elements of a familiar landscape stem out of reality.
-Past, present and future exist as a single realm and depictions – often of foliage and ruins, astronauts and rockets, airplanes, soldiers, cranes and modernist structures – take on a surreal aggressive quality.
+Past, present and future exist as a single realm and depictions – often of near-extinct animals and cave interiors, discontinued technology and futuristic alternatives, historical figures and modernist structures – take on a surreal aggressive quality.

 BASIM MAGDY (b.
-1977, Assiut) work uses fictitious pasts and dystopic futures to put forward a critical commentary on the present.
-Magdy has shown his work in solo exhibitions at M HKA Museum of contemporary Art, Antwerp, Belgium; MAAT Museum of Art, Architecture and Technology, Lisbon; La Kunsthalle Mulhouse, France; Museum of Contemporary Art, Chicago; MAXXI National Museum of the 21st Century Arts, Rome; Jeu de Paume, Paris; CAPC Museum of Contemporary Art, Bordeaux; Deutsche Bank KunstHalle, Berlin; Arnolfini, Bristol; South London Gallery, London; Mathaf, Doha; Art in General, New York; State of Concept, Athens; and University Galleries of Illinois State University, Normal, IL, USA.
+1977, Assiut) is an Egyptian artist working across film, photography, text, and installation.
+Magdy has shown his work in solo exhibitions at Kunsthalle Bern, Switzerland; Frac Bretagne, Rennes, France; Fundación Antoni Tàpies, Barcelona, Spain; M HKA Museum of contemporary Art, Antwerp, Belgium; MAAT Museum of Art, Architecture and Technology, Lisbon; La Kunsthalle Mulhouse, France; Museum of Contemporary Art, Chicago; MAXXI National Museum of the 21st Century Arts, Rome; Jeu de Paume, Paris; CAPC Museum of Contemporary Art, Bordeaux; Deutsche Bank KunstHalle, Berlin; Arnolfini, Bristol; South London Gallery, London; Mathaf, Doha; Art in General, New York; State of Concept, Athens; and University Galleries of Illinois State University, Normal, IL, USA.

 His work has been included in group exhibitions at Museum of Modern Art, New York; Centre Pompidou, Paris; Castello di Rivoli, Torino; New Museum of Contemporary Art, New York; Whitechapel Gallery, London; KW Institute for Contemporary Art, Berlin; Museum of Contemporary Photography, Chicago; Museum of Modern Art, Warsaw; The High Line, New York; and Yerba Buena Center for the Arts, San Francisco.
 Magdy’s work was included in The New museum Triennial, New York; La Biennale de Montreal, Montreal; Seoul Mediacity Biennial; 13th Istanbul Biennial; Sharjah Biennials11 and 13; La Triennale: Intense Proximity, Palais de Tokyo, Paris.